Cryptocurrency Is Taxed In Australia: Here’s What You Need To Know

 In a report from Globe Newswire, the ATO is expecting to collect more than $3 Billion in tax fines from crypto traders and investors this financial year alone.
 Furthermore, the Australian government is also allocating a billion dollars to identify anyone who has not declared their trading activity and filed their taxes.

-Do I Need To Record Each Crypto Asset?
+Do I Need To Record Each Crypto Asset and Trade?

 Each cryptocurrency transaction is considered to be a capital gains asset and can be subject to taxable events.
 If you hold several altcoins on your hardware wallet, you need to maintain records of each coin and all transactions involving that asset when preparing your crypto tax return.